 #4 Walk the Wild Pacific Trail

-We stayed in Ucluelet so the Wild Pacific Trail was right next door to our AirBnB.
+I stayed in Ucluelet so the Wild Pacific Trail was right next door to my AirBnB.
 But even if you are staying in Tofino, I think this trail is worth the drive!
 For COVID precautions, the trail is labeled as a one way loop so follow the signs.

 Along the trail, there are countless pull outs for stunning views.
 The lighthouse loop is an easy walk with several different sights to see.
 As you walk, you’ll likely hear a muted siren sound.
 Without knowing, I thought it was the sound of a crying whale.
 But you should find out what the sound is by visiting the trail and reading the signs!